AdobeDocs/express-add-ons-docs/src/pages/guides/getting_started/tut.md

 ```

----

-[^1] The quotes are from the Documentation Reference of each element.
+[^1]: The quotes are from the Documentation Reference of each element.
 [^2]: It could have been another `<sp-number-field>`, but a slider played well with the overall design.
+[^3]: For instance, `BlendModeValue.multiply` corresponds to `3`; developers aren't supposed to use it directly, as it's an internal value subjected to change.